cirosantilli/media-gen/readme.md

 ## interface

-each *media-gen plugin* is simply:
+each *media-gen plugin* must have the following properties:

-- a git repository whose names stars with the prefix `media-gen-plugin-`, ex: `media-gen-plugin-matplotlib`
+- be a git repository whose names stars with the prefix `media-gen-plugin-`, ex: `media-gen-plugin-matplotlib`

 - the submodule will be put under: `./media-gen/$NAME/shared/`, where `$NAME` is an arbitrary name ( but which should reflect what the plugin does for your own sanity...)